softwareguru/beam-summit-website/content/sessions/a08w-build-beam-pipeline-aws.md

 time_end: 2021-08-04T20:00:00.000Z
 block: a
 slot: 08
+summary: In this workshop, you explore an end to end example that combines batch and streaming aspects in one uniform Beam pipeline.
+Check out the prerrequisites and additional registration.
 ---

+**Participation in this workshop requires additional registration and has limited capacity.
+If you are interested, please [register here](https://us02web.zoom.us/webinar/register/WN_3zNJOuDVQhGKxU-yg2Sbkg)**

 In this workshop, you explore an end to end example that combines batch and streaming aspects in one uniform Beam pipeline.